vincentlimtw/terraform-assignment/README.md

 3. **NLB** (internal, Workload VPC) forwards to the **Workload ALB** registered as its target
 4. **Workload ALB** (internal) forwards to ECS Fargate tasks on port 8080
 5. **ECS Fargate** runs the echoserver container and returns the response

 ---

+## Security Flaws

+**1. No AWS Network Firewall**

+The firewall subnet exists in the Internet VPC but has no firewall resource deployed, allowing network traffic to pass through uninspected.
+An attacker can send malicious packets, scan the network, or attempt to access internal resources without any network-level filtering.

+**2. No WAF on Internet ALB**

+There is no Web Application Firewall attached to the Internet ALB, meaning application-layer traffic is not inspected or filtered.
+An attacker can send malicious requests such as SQL injection or XSS directly to the ALB without any protection.

+**3. Shared Transit Gateway between public and private traffic**

+Both the Internet VPC and Workload VPC share the same Transit Gateway.
+If the route tables are misconfigured, traffic from the Internet VPC could reach internal workload resources directly, bypassing the intended network separation.

+---

+## Design Trade-offs

+**1. Single NAT gateway — cost vs. availability**

+Only one NAT gateway is provisioned in `gateway-a`.
+If AZ-a goes down, all outbound internet traffic from the Workload VPC is lost.
+The trade-off is cost savings over high availability, which is acceptable for a dev environment but not for production.

+**2. NLB → ALB chaining — simplicity vs. latency**

+The NLB→ALB pattern is used to bridge traffic across VPCs via the TGW.
+This adds an extra hop and requires a 180-second wait for the NLB to provision network interfaces, which can cause apply failures if AWS is slow.
+The trade-off is architectural separation at the cost of added complexity and latency.

+**3. Transit Gateway — scalability vs. cost**

+Transit Gateway (TGW) incurs per-attachment and per-GB charges.
+For just two VPCs, VPC Peering would be simpler and cheaper.
+The trade-off is paying for TGW’s ability to scale to many VPCs, which may not be needed yet.

+---